macCesar/purgetss-docs/docs/Installation.md

 :::caution Max Node version

-PurgeTSS is only compatible with Node.js versions up to 16.x
+PurgeTSS has been tested and is compatible with Node.js versions up to 18.x.x.

 :::